alexander-pck/svg-3d-block-grid-renderer/README.md

     - `drawWidthBracket` chooses a Y/Z layer.
     - `drawDepthBracket` chooses an X/Y layer.

-## Examples

-- Live example: replace the demo URL above with your hosted `test.html` link.
-- Replace the screenshot placeholder with a screenshot showing the grid.

-## License

-Use freely for prototypes and demos.

 - To change which cube column/row is used to anchor a bracket, edit the bracket IIFE near the end of `test.html`:
     - `drawHeightBracket` chooses a reference projected X column.
     - `drawWidthBracket` chooses a Y/Z layer.
     - `drawDepthBracket` chooses an X/Y layer (added in the file).

-License

-Use freely for prototypes and demos.